Signature of pressure-induced topological phase transition in ZrTe$_5$: Theoretical Calculations and Multicarrier Model

 For experimental investigation under pressure, nanoflakes of ZrTe$_5$ have been obtained by mechanical exfoliation to a SiO$_2$ substrate.
 Predominantly, flakes in the $50-150$ nm thickness range have been studied, but measurements have also been performed on flakes thinner than 50 nm to study thickness dependence.
 The ZrTe$_5$ crystals favorably cleave into regular rectangular single crystals of several $\upmu$m dimensions, where the longer edge of the exfoliated crystals is parallel to the crystallographic $a$-axis\,\cite{dirac_xiang-diracMagOpt-oq2ddfz_2015,multiband-and-sdho_gang_ooeipahmflz_2016}.
-This allows for easy establishment of Hall-bar measurement geometries on the flakes by depositing metallic contacts.
-We have used electron beam lithography, with a Cr adhesion layer of 10 nm followed by a main Au layer of $80-110$ nm.
-To prepare a cleaner contact surface between ZrTe$_5$ and the metal, an Ar ion beam milling step was performed immediately before deposition.
+This allowed for easy establishment of Hall-bar measurement geometries on the flakes by depositing Cr/Au metallic contacts.
 A novel method for measuring nanodevices-on-chip under hydrostatic pressure was employed\,\cite{pressure_fulop-vdW-pressure_2021}, in a piston-cylinder pressure cell that fits into the variable temperature insert of a liquid helium cyrostat with superconducting magnet (with fields up to 8\,T), allowing for a full range ($1.5 - 300$\,K) of temperature-dependent magnetotransport measurements at pressures up to 2 GPa.

 A multicarrier transport (MCT) approach was used to analyze the magnetotransport measurements and obtain band structure details under pressure.
 We have obtained the sheet conductivity data $\sigma_\text{xx}$ and $\sigma_\text{xy}$ from longitudinal and Hall resistance $R_\text{xx}$ and $R_\text{xy}$ measured in an out-of-plane $B_\text{z}$ magnetic field.
-Following Ref.\,\cite{zrte5_multicarrier_kkz}, the obtained sheet conductivity data at each temperature was fitted using the MCT model, using signed conductivity $\sigma_\text{i}$ and mobility $\mu_\text{i}$ as the fitting parameters for the \textit{i}-th carrier, with the following equations:
+Following Ref.\,\cite{zrte5_multicarrier_kkz}, the obtained sheet conductivity data was fitted using the MCT model, using signed conductivity $\sigma_\text{i}$ and mobility $\mu_\text{i}$ as the fitting parameters for the \textit{i}-th carrier.
+The procedure was performed at each temperature by fitting the following equations simultaneously using the same $\sigma_\text{i}$ and $\mu_\text{i}$ parameters: